Judging

 ORIGINALITY:

-Is the project original and does it approach the prompts in an innovative way?
+Is the project original and does it approach the theme in an innovative way?

 DESIGN:

-How effectively and completely does the project respond to the prompts?
+How effectively and completely does the project respond to the theme?

 FEASIBILITY: